Preserving Angles Improves Feature Distillation: Experiments: Feature distillation

-where $\alpha, \beta$ are positive real numbers and $\textbf{W}^\top \textbf{W}, \textbf{W}\textbf{W}^\top$ form Gram matrices.
-Qualitatively, this can be seen in \cref{fig:orthgonal_visualisation} where histograms are shown of the elements from Gram matrices formed using the linear map $\textbf{W}$ in the TinTeM teacher head and the Proteus class token student head for the ViT-Ti/14 student network.
-The scaled TinTeM Gram matrices are much closer to the identity matrix, and this is measured quantitatively using the Frobenius norm in \cref{tbl:orthgonal_measurement}.
+where $\alpha, \beta$ are positive real numbers.
+Qualitatively, this can be seen in \cref{fig:orthgonal_visualisation} where kernel density plots are shown of the elements from Gram matrices formed using the linear maps $\mathbf{W}, \mathbf{W}^\top$.
+These projections are taken from the CosPress teacher head and the Proteus class token student head obtained while training the ViT-Ti/14 student network.
+The scaled CosPress Gram matrices are much closer to the identity matrix, and this is measured quantitatively using the Frobenius norm and trace in \cref{tbl:orthgonal_measurement}.

+While the Proteus-$V_kD$ approach in \cref{fig:orthgonal_visualisation} and \cref{tbl:orthgonal_measurement} does learn a projection $\mathbf{W}$ that is approximately right-orthogonal, there is a large degree of error.
+This is due to the approximation of the matrix exponential that is used in the $V_kD$ method \citep{miles2024vkd}, and CosPress is able to learn a right-orthogonal projection matrix with less error.

-\paragraph{TinTeM improves performance on classification tasks.} \cref{tbl:fine_grained_classification_accuracy} shows that the models distilled by TinTeM have improved or similar performance over Proteus for all downstream fine-grained classification tasks.
-Competitive accuracy is also achieved with the distilled DINOv2 models of the same size, which TinTeM outperforms on six of the nine datasets.
+\paragraph{CosPress improves performance on classification tasks.} \cref{tbl:fine_grained_classification_accuracy} shows that the models distilled by CosPress have improved or similar performance over Proteus for all downstream fine-grained classification tasks.
+Competitive accuracy is also achieved with the distilled DINOv2 models of the same size, which CosPress outperforms on six of the nine datasets.
 Poorest performance is achieved on the FGVC-Aircraft dataset, which likely reflects differences in the training data used for distillation.
-The LVD-142M dataset used to train and distill the DINOv2 models contained a million images with high similarity to the FGVC-Aircraft dataset \cite{oquab2023dinov2}, whereas ImageNet only contains a single \textit{airliner} class with approximately 1300 images.
+The LVD-142M dataset used to train and distill the DINOv2 models contains a million images with high similarity to the FGVC-Aircraft dataset \citep{oquab2023dinov2}, whereas ImageNet only contains a single \textit{airliner} class with approximately 1300 images.

-\paragraph{TinTeM improves segmentation performance.} \cref{tbl:semantic_segmentation_accuracy} shows that TinTeM also improves accuracy on downstream segmentation tasks in comparison to Proteus.
-TinTeM does not include the masked patch loss objective, that we confirm improves the performance of Proteus on dense tasks, and incorporating it may improve performance further.
-The DINOv2 distilled model outperforms TinTeM in this case, which reflects that we do not incorporate further pretraining with an increased image resolution and was found to be key to improving the performance of the DINOv2 models on dense tasks \cite{oquab2023dinov2}.
+\paragraph{CosPress improves segmentation performance.} \cref{tbl:semantic_segmentation_accuracy} shows that CosPress also improves accuracy on downstream segmentation tasks in comparison to Proteus.
+CosPress does not include the masked patch loss objective, that we confirm improves the performance of Proteus on dense tasks, and incorporating it into CosPress may improve performance further.
+The DINOv2 distilled model outperforms CosPress in this case.
+Further pretraining with an increased image resolution was found to be key to improving the performance of the DINOv2 models on dense tasks \citep{oquab2023dinov2}, but is not undertaken in training the CosPress and Proteus student models.